Regenerative random permutations of integers: Introduction and main results

 where $\inv (\pi):= \{ (i,j): 1 \le i < j \le n, \pi(i) > \pi(j) \}$ is the {\em number of inversions} of $\pi$, and the normalization constant $Z_{n,q}$ is well known to be the {\em $q$-factorial function}

 See Diaconis and Ram \cite[Section 2.e]{DR} for algebraic properties of Mallows($q$) distributions, and additional references.
-Note that it is possible to define the projective limit for both $Q_n = U_n$ and $Q_n = M_{n,q}$ in the space of virtual permutations. \begin{itemize} \item For $Q_n = U_n$, the consistency of the family $(U_n;~n \geq 1)$ with respect to the projection is closely related to the {\em Fisher-Yates-Durstenfeld-Knuth shuffle} \cite[Section 3.4.2]{Knuth2}.
+Note that it is possible to define the projective limit for both $Q_n = U_n$ and $Q_n = M_{n,q}$: \begin{itemize} \item For $Q_n = U_n$, the consistency of the family $(U_n;~n \geq 1)$ with respect to the projection is closely related to the {\em Fisher-Yates-Durstenfeld-Knuth shuffle} \cite[Section 3.4.2]{Knuth2}.
 The projective limit is the Chinese restaurant process with $\theta = 1$. \item For $Q_n = M_{n,q}$, the fact that $(M_{n,q};~n \geq 1)$ are consistent relative to the projection is a consequence of the {\em Lehmer code} \cite[Section 5.1.1]{Knuth3}.
 Moreover, Gnedin and Olshanski \cite[Proposition A.6]{GO09} proved that the projective limit coincides with the limit in distribution \eqref{limperm}. \end{itemize}